b-kwizera/alu-higher_level_programming/python-more_data_structures/README.md

-Python function 4-only_diff_elements.py returns elements present in only one set Python function 5-number_keys.py returns number of keys in a dictionary Python function 6-print_sorted_dictionary.py prints dictionary by ordered keys
+Python function 4-only_diff_elements.py returns elements present in only one set Python function 5-number_keys.py returns number of keys in a dictionary Python function 6-print_sorted_dictionary.py prints dictionary by ordered keys 7-update_dictionary.py: function to update or add key/value in dictionary